 The Sheikh Zayed Academy for Boys (SZPAB) was founded in 2015, and has built upon the success and reputation of The Sheikh Zayed Academy for Girls which was established in 2000 to fulfil the vision of the Late President, H.H.
 Sheikh Zayed bin Sultan Al Nahyan.
 As an inclusive school, SZPAB aims to provide the highest quality of holistic education and development.
-The school is managed by the UAE's largest school group - GEMS Education.

 Maintaining an appreciation for the UAE's international community and world at large, the school’s vision aims to secure the future of the UAE by "providing strong community role-models who understand their heritage and traditions and are also equipped with the skills and life-long learning dispositions necessary to embrace the challenges of tomorrow and to take on leading roles."